Best of the Letters From 2008

-I just watched a film called “Called To Be Free” and I didn’t realize it when I began watching it, but by the time I was finished, it seemed to simply be an advertisement for the WCG and how it’s a safe organization now.
+I just watched a film called “Called to Be Free” [read ESN’s critique of this film] and I didn’t realize it when I began watching it, but by the time I was finished, it seemed to simply be an advertisement for the WCG and how it’s a safe organization now.
 I’m a pastor and have no intentions on joining them.

 A lot of red flags go up in my mind when I read or hear about the current organization.
 My biggest issue is why people didn’t simply leave the cult when they knew it was one.
 I don’t see Jesus condoning the mentality of staying with a cult and trying to change it from within.
 Martin Luther did not continue to call himself a Catholic.
 You can’t change other people’s minds; only God can.
 So why didn’t Tkach just write a letter of resignation with all the problems of the cult in his letter, and leave it for others to decide for themselves?
 I think he simply wanted to keep his job. –A pastor in Maine

 Comment: Good question.
 Why didn’t Tkach just write a letter of resignation?
-For thoughts on why WCG would find it advantageous to mainstream, read the OIU Newsletters (available as PDF download).
+For thoughts on why WCG would find it advantageous to mainstream, read the OIU Newsletters.

 Made a Clean Break From God’s Church, Worldwide: